streamr-dev/streamr-nifi/README.md

 ## Known Issues
-If you get a NullPointerException after a NiFi restart on the processors, simply stopping and starting the processor with the arror should get fix the issue.
+If you get a NullPointerException after a NiFi restart on the processors, simply stopping and starting the processor with the error should get fix the issue.